near/docs/docs/7.primitives/nft/interacting/bos.md

 ---
 id: bos
-title: A NEAR Component
+title: NEAR Component
 hide_table_of_contents: false
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+This section shows how to interact with an NFT smart contract directly from a [NEAR Component](../../../bos/components.md)

+---

 ## Mint a NFT

+This snippet will enable your users to mint NFTs in one of the NFT solutions.

 <Tabs>
 <TabItem value="NFT Primitive" label="NFT Primitive" default>

-By calling a smart contract method

 ```js
 const tokenData = Near.call("nft.primitives.near", "nft_mint", {